TGuillerme/dispRity/README.md

 library(dispRity)
 ```

 The following installs the latest release of dispRity (see patch notes below).
-For the piping hot development version (not recommended), replace the `ref="release"` option with `ref="master"`.
+For the piping hot development version (not recommended), replace the `ref = "release"` option with `ref = "master"`.
 If you're using the `master` branch, see the [patch notes](https://github.com/TGuillerme/dispRity/blob/master/patch_notes.md) for the latest developments.

 #### Vignettes
-Note that some of the vignettes do not contain all the details of the chnages from version `0.2`.
+Note that some of the vignettes do not contain all the details of the changes from version `0.2`.
 Refer to each function's manual for more information.
 *  The package manual [here](http://htmlpreview.github.com/?https://github.com/TGuillerme/dispRity/blob/master/doc/dispRity-manual.html).
 *  A tutorial for palaeobiologists [here](http://htmlpreview.github.com/?https://github.com/TGuillerme/dispRity/blob/master/doc/dispRity-palaeo-demo.html).
 *  A tutorial for ecologists [here](http://htmlpreview.github.com/?https://github.com/TGuillerme/dispRity/blob/master/doc/dispRity-ecology-demo.html).